 Today, Sullivan brings that synthesis of the academic methodology and the creative impulses into the classroom.
-With dual appointments in the Department of English and the Department of Women’s and Gender Studies, she teaches courses in African American poetry and poetics, Black queer and feminist literature and creative writing.
+With dual appointments in the Department of English and the Women’s and Gender Studies Program, she teaches courses in African American poetry and poetics, Black queer and feminist literature and creative writing.

 “I often bring creative writing options into the assignments, with a focus on poetry and poetics,” Sullivan says.
 “In my classes, most people come in with some familiarity of the subject matter and an interest in the rest, which is ideal for me as a teacher.”